 Depending on the type of grinder you are using, the best grind for cold brew is anything that can grind the coffee beans coarsely.
 Can you use normal coffee grounds that come in a standard ground coffee bag?
 Sure, but we recommend grinding it a little more coarse for a few reasons.

 It is best to grind coffee beans as coarse as possible because it allows for an easier cleanup and a better filtered cold brew.
-When you prepare cold brew with cheese cloth or metallic filters, it is common for coffee sludge, or even coffee grounds, to make it into your final cup.
+When you prepare cold brew coffee with cheese cloth, or a metallic filter, it is common for coffee sludge, or even coffee grounds, to make it into your final cup.
 Using coarse grounds will usually prevent this, giving you a cleaner cup of cold brew!

 Whole Bean Cold Brew

 Weird, right?
-Actually it's quite common.
+Actually it's possible to do.
 Not only is the cold brew easier to clean up, and better filtered, it can be achieved without any tools or equipment.
 Even the cavemen were able to prepare coffee this way because no grinding was needed.
-Okay, I'm exaggerating there, but it does make for an easy solution if you find yourself without the proper coffee gear.
+Okay, we exaggerated there, but it does make for an easy solution if you find yourself without the proper coffee gear.
+We tested this whole bean cold brew method and it took over a week!

 The whole bean method may make for an easy cup of cold brew, but it is not the most time sensitive method for extracting cold brew.
 In fact, the finer the coffee grounds, the more quickly the cold brew will be finished.
 Since cold brew uses the steeping method for extraction, finer coffee grounds will be exposed to water more quickly, allowing for osmosis to be achieved quicker.